 Do You Need to Dominate Your Jindo?

-“Jindos need to be trained by a dominant owner”
+"Jindos need to be trained by a dominant owner."

-“You have to show a Jindo who’s the boss or it won’t listen to you.”
+"You have to show a Jindo who's the boss, or it won't listen to you."

-I won’t beat around the bush with this.
-Jindos are considered a dominant breed.
-Once they hit puberty, a Jindo is usually going to start trying to move up in the ranks of the “pack”.
-If you own 2 or 3 dogs, a teenage Jindo will eventually develop the desire to be the one to run the show, and they likely won’t to do very well with other dogs that challenge their authority.
-Now, I’m not talking about the “Alpha theory” here; I’m just talking strictly about family dynamics and the known fact that in animal groups, individuals will either act dominant or submissive towards each other, depending on their temperament.
-By nature, the temperament of a Jindo is often to be dominant. (fwiw - This is something to think long and hard about if you already have a dominant dog in the household, and you want to add a Jindo to the family).
+I won't beat around the bush: Jindos are considered a dominant breed.
+Once they hit puberty, a Jindo will usually start trying to move up in the ranks of the "pack."
+If you own two or three dogs, a teenage Jindo will eventually develop the desire to run the show, and they often will not do well with other dogs that challenge their authority.
+I am not talking about Alpha theory here — I am talking strictly about family dynamics and the fact that within animal groups, individuals will act either dominant or submissive toward each other depending on their temperament.
+By nature, the temperament of a Jindo tends to lean dominant.
+(For what it is worth, this is something to think long and hard about if you already own a dominant dog and are considering adding a Jindo to the household.)

-So all that to say that, while yes, Jindos are a dominant breed — no, you don’t need to dominate your Jindo.
+So, all of that to say — yes, Jindos are a dominant breed.

 Previous